Bill Haughton: Domestic teams

 In 1947 Haughton was a member of the Dublin University team that won the Irish Senior Cup.
-Haughton's obituary in The Irish Times recalled a story of how he and his Dublin University team mates helped the Ireland national rugby union team defeat England in the 1947 Five Nations Championship.
+Haughton's obituary in The Irish Times recalled a story of how he and his Dublin University teammates helped the Ireland national rugby union team defeat England in the 1947 Five Nations Championship.
 While returning from a tour of Oxford and Cambridge, the Dublin University team shared a ferry with the England team.
 They persuaded six of the England players to join them at the bar.
 Haughton claims his "bit of sabotage was fairly well advanced" before an England selector discovered the missing players.
 The next day Ireland defeated England 22–0.

 Haughton was also a member of the Three Rock Rovers team that won the Irish Senior Cup in 1953, 1959, 1962.
 He also represented Leinster at interprovincial level and toured with the Buccaneers.

 Ireland

 Between 1952 and 1962 Haughton made 29 senior appearances for Ireland.
 He captained Ireland on 15 occasions.
 His brother, Ken, was also an Ireland international.
-They were Ireland team mates on 10 successive occasions.
+They were Ireland teammates on 10 successive occasions.
 Haughton would later become an Ireland selector.